 Property and equipment are stated at cost.
 Improvements and significant renovations that extend the lives of existing assets are capitalized.
-Interest on funds borrowed to finance the construction of major capital additions is included in the cost of the applicable capital addition.
+Interest on funds borrowed to finance the construction of major capital additions not funded through furniture, fixtures and equipment reserves is included in the cost of the applicable capital addition.
 Maintenance and repairs are charged to expense as incurred.
 Property and equipment are generally depreciated using the straight-line method over the following estimated useful lives:

+Buildings 40 years

+Land improvements 20 years

-Buildings Land improvements Furniture, fixtures and equipment Leasehold improvements 40 years 20 years 3-8 years The shorter of the lease term or useful life
+Furniture, fixtures and equipment 5-8 years

+Leasehold improvements The shorter of the lease term or

+useful life